Jimmy Durante: Childhood

-Durante was born on the Lower East Side of New York City.
-He was the youngest of four children born to Rosa (née Lentino) and Bartolomeo Durante, both immigrants from Salerno, Campania, Italy.
+James Francis Durante was born on February 10, 1893, on the Lower East Side of Manhattan in New York City.
+He was the youngest of four children born to Rosa and Bartolomeo Durante, both immigrants from Salerno, Campania, in Italy.
 Bartolomeo was a barber.
-Durante served as an altar boy at St. Malachy Roman Catholic Church, known as the Actor's Chapel.
+Durante served as an altar boy at St. Malachy Church in Manhattan, located in the Theatre District.

 Early career

 Durante dropped out of school in seventh grade to become a full-time ragtime pianist.
-He played in piano bars under the name "Ragtime Jimmy", before he joined one of the first recognizable jazz bands in New York, the Original New Orleans Jazz Band.
-Durante was the only member not from New Orleans.
-His routine of breaking into a song to deliver a joke, with band or orchestra chord punctuation after each line, became a Durante trademark.
-In 1920, the group was renamed Jimmy Durante's Jazz Band.
+He played in piano bars under the name "Ragtime Jimmy".
+He later joined the Original New Orleans Jazz Band, one of the first jazz bands in New York City.
+Durante was the only band member who did not come from New Orleans, Louisiana.
+During their performances, he would break into a song to deliver a joke, with band or orchestra chord punctuation after each line.
+This musical treatment became a Durante trademark.
+In 1920, the group renamed itself as Jimmy Durante's Jazz Band.

 Stardom

-By the mid-1920s, Durante had become a vaudeville star and radio personality in a trio named Clayton, Jackson, and Durante.
-When the trio played Broadway's famed Palace Theater during the week of June 4, 1928, Betty Felsen's production of Ballet Caprice headlined the bill.
-Lou Clayton and Eddie Jackson, Durante's closest friends, often reunited with Durante in subsequent years.
+By the mid-1920s, Durante had become a vaudeville star and radio personality, playing with Lou Clayton and Eddie Jackson.
+They called themselves Clayton, Jackson, and Durante.
+When the trio played the Palace Theater on Broadway in June 1928, Betty Felsen's production of Ballet Caprice headlined the bill.
+Clayton and Jackson remained Durante's close friends for life, frequently reuniting with him in performances in later years.

 Jackson and Durante appeared in the Cole Porter musical The New Yorkers, which opened on Broadway on December 8, 1930.
-Earlier the same year, the team appeared in the film Roadhouse Nights, ostensibly based on Dashiell Hammett's novel Red Harvest.
+The two men played the sidekicks to a bootlegger and nightclub owner.
+Earlier in 1930, the two appeared in the film Roadhouse Nights, ostensibly based on Dashiell Hammett's novel Red Harvest.

-By 1934, Durante had a major record hit with his own novelty composition, "Inka Dinka Doo", with lyrics by Ben Ryan.
+By 1934, Durante had recorded a hit record with his novelty composition, "Inka Dinka Doo", with lyrics by Ben Ryan.
 It became his theme song for the rest of his life.
 A year later, Durante starred on Broadway in the Billy Rose stage musical Jumbo.
-Durante also appeared on Broadway in Show Girl (1929), Strike Me Pink (1934), and Red, Hot and Blue (1936).
+At the end of each performance, Durante lay on the stage while a live elephant placed its foot on his head.
+Durante also appeared on Broadway in the musicals Show Girl (1929), Strike Me Pink (1934), and Red, Hot and Blue (1936).